Some polyneuropathies affect primarily motor fibers. They include

 Asymmetric axonopathy can result from parainfectious or vascular disorders.

 Polyneuropathy is suspected in patients with diffuse or multifocal sensory deficits, weakness without hyperreflexia, or both.
 However, if findings are relatively diffuse but began asymmetrically, the cause may be multiple mononeuropathy.
+Clinicians must ask patients for a thorough description of symptom onset to determine whether symptoms began symmetrically or asymmetrically.
+For example, patients should be asked whether symptoms appeared in both feet at about the same time (symmetrically) or appeared in one foot, then one hand, then the other foot (asymmetrically).

 Clinical findings, particularly tempo of onset, help clinicians diagnose and identify the cause of polyneuropathy, as in the following: